What is social fitness?

 Raising awareness

-Visualizing patterns in the I-We system : Where do we stand?
+Making patterns visible in the I-We system: Where do we stand?
 What helps, what hinders?
-Quick checks, reflection, and dialogue formats.
+Quick checks, reflection, dialogue formats.

 Targeted training and reflection

-your toolset, skillset, and mindset in daily business: micro-experiments, team rituals , and peer feedback.
+your toolset, skillset, and mindset in daily business: micro-experiments, team rituals, peer feedback.
 Start small, test the impact, and scale.

 Finding balance

-Anchoring progress: Balancing closeness and distance, giving and taking, focus and flexibility – and staying in rhythm .
+Anchoring progress: Balancing closeness & distance, giving & taking, focus & flexibility – and staying in rhythm.

 Interested in learning more?
 Together we'll find the right approach for your company.